Kids

 There is something approximately looking at the pleasure of a kid hooking a fish.

 Donated raffle items included 20 plus fishing rods and reels, tickets to restaurants and some retail shops, and numerous motorcycles.
-And Mike made it sure that every youngster got a goody bag.
+And Mike made sure that every youngster got a goody bag.
 All money donations went to the Make-A-Wish of NENY.

 BASS